capacitor-community/app-icon/README.md

 > This plugin only changes the main app icon on the device homescreen.
 The icon in springboard and in other areas will not change and continue to show the original. (iOS)

 > Changing the app icon is only allowed when the app is in the foreground (iOS).

-> Android support is currently in beta.
-See the [android-support](https://github.com/capacitor-community/app-icon/tree/android-support) branch for more info.

 ## Installation